Anonymous-IITBHU/Face_detection_and_classification/README.md

 # Face_detection_and_classification
-This repository consists of a CNN based model that is used to classify human face
+This repository consists of a Machine Learning based model that is used to classify human face

 ## About Data Collection
 In this project we try to collect real time images from user Webcam Video stream <br>